X

 • Type Memory foam mattress

-• Firmness 2 firmness levels -- Relaxed firm
+• Firmness 2 options -- Medium-firm and firm

 • Warranty Lifetime warranty

 If you're looking for a premium mattress with all the top qualities, look no further than Saatva's Loom & Leaf mattress.
-Not only does it give you memory foam with an organic cotton top, but it also offers a special cooling technology for hot sleepers.
-It's more expensive than average, but it's pulling out all the extras.
-It's a great choice for those in search of a firm memory foam bed, even if it isn't the softest mattress.
+Not only does it give you memory foam with an organic cotton top, but it also offers cooling technology for hot sleepers.
+It's more expensive than your average bed, but it's pulling out all the extras.
+It's an excellent choice for those searching for a firm memory foam bed, even if it isn't the softest mattress.

-Continue on below for my full Loom & Leaf mattress review, which includes its biggest pros and cons, and who I think would appreciate it most.
+Continue reading for my full Loom & Leaf mattress review, which includes its most significant pros and cons and who I think would appreciate it most.

 Read more: How CNET Tests Mattresses: We Do the Work So You Don't Have To